You are here:

 You can receive financial support for your school attendance or an internship if your parents do not have a higher income or if you have already been employed for a longer period of time without being dependent on your parents.
 This support is called BAföG.

-BAföG is the abbreviation for Bundesausbildungsförderungsgesetz.
+BAföG is the abbreviation for the Federal Training Assistance Act.
 BAföG is the colloquial term for the funding you can receive under this law.
-You receive this support to finance
+You receive the grant to finance

-To receive the monthly grant, you must meet some requirements.
-The most important are:
+In order to receive the monthly grant, you must fulfill certain requirements.
+The most important are

 • You yourself have no or only a low income, e.g. from a "mini-job".

-• Your spouse/life partner and/or your parents do not have a higher income.
+• Your spouse/partner and/or your parents do not have a higher income.

-• Your assets are below the tax-free amount of EUR 15,000 up to the age of 30 or EUR 45,000 from the age of 30 or only slightly above.
+• Your assets are below the allowance of EUR 15,000 up to the age of 30 or EUR 45,000 from the age of 30 or only slightly above.

-The monthly fixed requirement is initially based on the type of school attended.
+The monthly requirement is initially determined by the type of school attended.

-A basic entitlement to BAföG exists for further general education schools from grade 10 only if you cannot live with your parents because, for example, the school is too far away.
+You are only entitled to BAföG for further general education schools from year 10 onwards if you cannot live with your parents, e.g. because the school is too far away.

-If you attend a vocational or technical school to obtain a vocational qualification, you can also receive funding:
+If you attend a vocational or technical school in order to obtain a vocational qualification, you can also receive funding:

 • If you live with your parents:

-• EUR 474 if you attend an evening secondary school, a vocational college or a specialized secondary school that you can only attend if you have completed vocational training.
+• EUR 474 if you are attending an evening secondary school, vocational training school, evening secondary school or technical secondary school which you can only attend if you have completed vocational training.

-• EUR 480 if you attend a technical college class whose attendance requires completed vocational training, an evening high school or a college.
+• EUR 480 if you are attending a technical college class that requires you to have completed vocational training, an evening grammar school or a college.

 • If you do not live with your parents:

-• EUR 736 if you attend an evening general school, an evening vocational school, or a specialized secondary school that you can attend only if you have completed vocational training.
+• EUR 736 if you attend an evening secondary school, vocational college, evening secondary school or specialized upper secondary school that you can only attend if you have completed vocational training.

-• EUR 781 if you attend a technical college class whose attendance requires completed vocational training, an evening high school or a college.
+• EUR 781 if you attend a technical college class that requires you to have completed vocational training, an evening grammar school or a college.

-• If you have a child younger than 14 living in your household, you will also receive a childcare supplement: EUR 160 for each child.
+• If you have a child under the age of 14 living in your household, you will also receive a childcare allowance: EUR 160 for each child.

-• If you cannot have family insurance and have to make contributions to health and long-term care insurance privately, you will receive a health and long-term care insurance supplement.
+• If you cannot be covered by family insurance and have to make private contributions to health and long-term care insurance, you will receive a health and long-term care insurance supplement.

-You can also receive BAföG if you spend a year abroad during your school years.
-In the case of a stay abroad, there are supplements to the travel costs for the outward and return journey and, if applicable, for health insurance abroad.
+You can also receive BAföG if you spend a year abroad during your time at school.
+If you spend a year abroad, there are supplements to the travel costs for the outward and return journey and, if applicable, for health insurance abroad.

 The supplements are reduced if you, your spouse/life partner or your parents have a higher income.

-Income is defined as the sum of positive income in the income tax assessment in the penultimate year before the start of the grant period.
-The following tax-free amounts are to be deducted from this:
+Income is defined as the total positive income in the income tax assessment in the penultimate year before the start of the approval period.
+The following allowances must be deducted from this:

 • EUR 2,415 if your parents live together

-• EUR 1,605 for each parent if your parents live separately and
+• EUR 1,605 per parent if your parents live separately and

-Note: If your parents or your spouse/life partner currently earn significantly less than in the year before last before granting, you can apply for an income update.
-In that case, the income in the grant period will be used.
+Note: If your parents or your spouse/partner currently earn significantly less than in the year before last before approval, you can submit an application to update your income.
+The income in the approval period will then be used.

-• Your own income, if it exceeds EUR 520 per month.
+• Your own income, if it is more than EUR 520 per month.

-• Note: Training allowances from public funds will be fully counted towards the requirements without taking into account any allowances!
+• Note: Education grants from public funds are fully deducted from the requirement without taking into account any allowances!

-Note: The starting point for the income calculation is the sum of positive income.
-In the case of training assistance law, this is the gross income less the
+Note: The starting point for calculating income is the total positive income.
+In the case of training assistance law, this is the gross income minus the

 • income-related expenses,

-• actual taxes paid, including church tax and solidarity surcharge.
+• taxes actually paid, including church tax and solidarity surcharge.

-Child benefit that your parents receive for you is not counted.
+Child benefit that your parents receive for you is not taken into account.

-BAföG independent of parents: Your parents' income is not taken into account if you
+Parent-independent BAföG: Your parents' income will not be taken into account if you

-• have been gainfully employed for five years after reaching the age of 18, or
+• have been employed for five years after reaching the age of 18 or

-• have completed a three-year training program and have been gainfully employed for at least three years thereafter (if your training program is shorter, your employment will be longer).
+• have completed three years of training and then worked for at least three years (if your training was shorter, you will have worked for a correspondingly longer period).

 • In exceptional cases, if you are over 30 years old at the start of training and

-• you are attending an evening school or college.
+• you attend an evening grammar school or college.

 As a student, you will receive the financial support as a grant.
 You do not have to pay anything back.